Log in

 How to define your sales funnel

-We hope that by giving you examples of the function and definition of funnels, you have a general idea on how you can apply them in your specific sales scenarios.
+Now that we've given you examples of the function and definition of funnels, you have a better understanding of how you can apply them in your specific sales scenarios.

-Here’s a simple yet powerful process of defining your own sales funnel and putting it into practice:
+Here’s a simple yet powerful process of creating your own sales funnel and putting it into practice:

 1. Think through your customer’s buying process and the main decision points from your customers’ point of view.
 Then write down the matching sales stages for your company.
 It should take no longer than 10 minutes per customer segment (if you have more than one).